 In the heart of New Guinea, one of the world's largest islands, the Australians discovered these mountains in 1954.
 No roads lead to them.
 They are inaccessible.
 We are above unexplored regions.
 They are not on the map or more precisely, they are shown only as white spots.
 It is the unknown.

-Written by Pink Floyd
+Written by David Gilmour

 Performed by Pink Floyd See more